- What's a Smart Trip?

 If there is more than one licensed person in the car for the trip, then it counts as a ridesharing trip.
 Driving alone in a hybrid or electric vehicle is not an eligible Smart Trip.

 Hybrid and electric vehicles provide savings to individual drivers and contribute positively to the community, but not in the same way as walking, bicycling, sharing rides and riding the bus.
 These latter four forms of travel are promoted by Whatcom Smart Trips for the full range of individual and community benefits that they provide.
-Please see our program described above.
+Please see our program goals described above.

 Q: Why are motorcycles not included as an alternative mode?